 For the bottom crust, I think this is the easiest way to transfer your dough to the pie pan:

-Once you have rolled out the dough, take one side and roll it with your hands onto the rolling pin (Use a bench scraper to release it from your countertop if the dough has gotten warm and is sticking).
+Once you have rolled out the dough, take one side and roll it with your hands onto the rolling pin.
+Use a bench scraper to release it from your countertop if the dough has gotten warm and is sticking.
 You should be able to roll about half the crust onto the pin.
-Now just slide the pan underneath the rolling pin and crust and unroll the crust from the pin.
+Now slide your pie pan underneath the rolling pin and crust and unroll the crust from the pin.

 You might have to do some adjusting to make sure it is even in the pie pan.
 Then fill the bottom crust with the blackberry apple filling.

 Lattice top crusts can be made directly on the pie or made on a cutting board and then transferred to the pie.
 Loose lattices and top crusts made out of cutouts are easier to make directly on the pie.

 However, if you have a messy pie filling, it’s neater to make the crust on the cutting board.
 If your kitchen is warm, chill the lattice crust so it’s easier to transfer.

 If you’ve been gentle with your crust so far, the final pie is the point where chilling can really make a difference whether the crust shrinks or not.